cam-inc/camflake/README.md

 long id = camflake.next();
 ```

-The instance generates different unique ID each time `next` method is invoked.
+Every time `next` method is invoked, the instance generates a different unique ID.

 ### Run sample web apps

 We have provided a sample web application which generates the unique ID by using Camflake.
-To start the app, invoke the command below at the root directory of this project.
+To start app, invoke below command at the root directory of this project.

 ```bash
 ./gradlew bootRun
 ```

-After started the app, you can get the unique ID by accessing to the URL on below.
+After app started, you can get the unique ID by accessing to the URL below.

 ```bash
 curl http://localhost:8080/id/next